Editing Product Fields Using Placeholders from Other Fields

 If a matching tag isn't found, the placeholder will return a blank string.
 You can avoid this by first searching only for products with tags that contain the text that you are looking for (eg, 'size=').

-Fields that can be edited using placeholders
+Fields that can be edited using dynamic fields

 • Barcode